21 Simple Stress Management Techniques List that Works

 Taking a long weekend and enjoying nature is a simple stress management technique

-The main idea behind mindfulness-based stress reduction is to fully live in the present moment by conscious, repeated practice to build up awareness.
+The main idea behind mindfulness-based stress reduction is to fully live in the present moment through conscious, repeated practice to build awareness.

-Therefore, it’s a lifestyle change focusing on stepping out of the clock of time.
+It’s a lifestyle change focusing on stepping out of the time clock.

-Researchers at UCLA observed that people encouraging themselves through affirmations cope with stressful situations more easily.
+Researchers at UCLA observed that people encourage themselves through affirmations to cope with stressful situations more easily.

-Notably, those mentally stating personal values responded with significantly lower cortisol levels to stressors (Creswell and Welch et al. 2005).
+Notably, those mentally stating personal values responded with significantly lower cortisol levels to stressors (Creswell et al. 200516).

-Especially strongly stressed people can benefit from meditation for stress reduction, according to the research (Klimes-Dougan and Chong et al. 2019).
+Strongly stressed people can benefit from meditation for stress reduction, according to the research (Klimes-Dougan et al. 201917).

 Additionally, researchers at the Alberta Cancer Board have shown that gentle activities like meditation, yoga, and relaxation exercises are quite impactful.

-Their mindfulness-based stress reduction techniques decreased stress symptoms while increasing sleep and overall life quality of cancer patients (Carlson and Speca et al. 2004).
+Their mindfulness-based stress reduction techniques decreased stress symptoms while increasing cancer patients’ sleep and overall life quality (Carlson et al. 200418).

 Hence, meditation is like a muscle.
 You need to practice regularly to build it up.